Limit Order Books: A Mathematical Description of an LOB

-When a buy (respectively, sell) order is submitted, a LOB's \emph{trade-matching algorithm} checks whether it is possible to perform a matching to some other previously submitted sell (respectively, buy) order.
+When a buy (respectively, sell) order $x$ is submitted, an LOB's \emph{trade-matching algorithm} checks whether it is possible to match $x$ to some other previously submitted sell (respectively, buy) order.
 If so, the matching occurs immediately.
-If not, the newly submitted order becomes \emph{active}; it remains active until either it becomes matched to another incoming sell (respectively, buy) order or it is cancelled.
+If not, $x$ becomes \emph{active}, and it remains active until either it becomes matched to another incoming sell (respectively, buy) order or it is cancelled.
+Cancellation usually occurs because the owner of an order no longer wishes to offer a trade at the stated price, but rules governing a market can also lead to the cancellation of active orders.
+For example, on the electronic trading platform Hotspot FX, all active orders are cancelled at 5pm EST each day to prevent an overly large accumulation of active orders over time \citep{Gould:2013statistical, HotspotGUIUserGuide}.